-Both technologies are deployable with a relatively easy software network upgrade, and provide optimized device battery life.
-This is along with the expected benefits from the use of unlicensed spectrum, such as no coexistence issues with other radio systems.
+Both technologies are deployable with proprietary hardware and software equipment, and provide optimized device battery life.
+This is along with the expected benefits from the use of unlicensed spectrum, although this brings coexistence issues with other radio systems

 3GPP LTE LPWAN